C-Otto/lnd-manageJ/PickhardtPayments.md

 You can configure the following values in the `[pickhardt-payments]` section of your `~/.config/lnd-manageJ.conf` configuration file:

+* `enabled` (default false): must be set to true if you want to use the feature:
+  * the middleware (collecting channel liquidity information in the background) is only registered if set to true
+  * changing this value requires a restart of lnd-manageJ
 * `liquidity_information_max_age_in_seconds` (default 600, 10 minutes):
   * lower/upper bound information observed from payment failures are only kept this long
   * this information is kept for each pair of peers